Phil Tippett: Computer-generated effects

 In June 2015, after media attention due to his new credit of "Dinosaur Consultant" in Jurassic World and the ensuing deaths in the film, Tippett tweeted: "to be fair, there were a lot of dinosaurs.
 It was a large job."

 In 1995, Tippett Studio was hired to create the giant, hostile alien arachnids in Paul Verhoeven's adaptation of Robert A. Heinlein's classic science fiction novel Starship Troopers.
 Tippett marshaled a team of 100 animators, model makers, computer artists and technicians and expanded his all-CGI facility.
 Because of the intensity of his involvement, and his ability to pre-visualize the hordes of teeming arachnids, Verhoeven has credited Tippett with co-directing the large-scale battle sequences for the film.
 The excellence of this work resulted in Tippett's sixth nomination in 1997 for an Academy Award.

 During 1997–98, Tippett supervised animation and effects for Universal's Virus and Disney's My Favorite Martian.
 In 1998–99 he and Craig Hayes co-supervised the visual effects on Jan De Bont's The Haunting, for DreamWorks.
 Under Tippett and Hayes' lead, Tippett Studio created over 100 complex effects shots that expressed the horrific character of the house and the spirits that live there.

 In 2000, Tippett joined director Ivan Reitman as the visual effects supervisor on the DreamWorks science fiction comedy Evolution.
 In just under a year, Tippett Studio designed, realized and animated over 17 extraterrestrial creatures in 175 shots.

 Throughout 2001 and into 2002, Tippett changed direction to focus on developing and directing his own film.
 Tippett achieved this with Starship Troopers 2: Hero of the Federation, by partnering with his longtime associates, writer Ed Neumeier and producer Jon Davison, with whom he worked on the original Starship Troopers and Robocop.

 Mad God

-In 1990, Tippett began work on an independent project entitled Mad God but during the rise of his studio, the project was dropped.
-In 2010, Mad God was brought back up, but Tippett did not have the budget for the film, so he started a Kickstarter with a goal of $40,000.
+In 1990, Tippett began work on an independent animated film, Mad God; but as he became involved in establishing his own studio, he set the project aside.
+He returned to the project in 2010, but did not have the budget to complete it, so he started a Kickstarter with a goal of $40,000.
 On June 16, 2012, the project was successfully funded, exceeding the goal and obtaining $124,156.

 The film was first screened December 11, 2021 and continued screening through mid-2022.
-The film took 30 years to complete, and a year before it was finished, Tippett had a mental breakdown, causing him to be admitted to a psychiatric ward.
+It took 30 years to complete.
+A year before it was finished, Tippett had a mental breakdown, causing him to be admitted to a psychiatric ward.

+Pequin’s Pendequin

+Tippet said in 2021 that he is working on a project called “Pequin’s Pendequin”, a story about a shapeshifter which is influenced by 1940s Warner Brothers cartoons, but with a dark side to it.
+He has also written two sequels.